morrownr/USB-WiFi/README.md

 Walmart - $24 - $32 USD - [COMFAST CF-WU782AC](https://www.walmart.com/search/?query=CF-WU782AC)

 Review by soyersoyer - The COMFAST CF-WU782AC works well with my RasPi4b (and hostapd).
-I had to use the disable_usb_sg=1 parameter.
+I had to use the disable_usb_sg=1 parameter (edit: this parameter may no longer be required with the 2022-04-04 releases of the RasPiOS).
 I like this setup because it can route near gigabit speeds.
 My mobile devices have 300-500mbit/s download speed too, it has guest wifi, and I can easily switch to a newer wifi adapter later.
 The rpi runs kodi, a shairport server and a bluetooth sound receiver server too.
 I bought the wifi adapter from AliExpress.

 Additional information about the COMFAST CF-WU782AC - 2022-03-27 - The Raspberry Pi OS 64 bit release date 2022-01-28 ships with an old version of the data file for usb_modeswitch which will make it look like you need to install a driver.
 That is not the problem.
 For more information, see [How to Modeswitch](https://github.com/morrownr/USB-WiFi/blob/main/How_to_Modeswitch.md).
 To clarify: Most Linux users will never know that this adapter is multi-state because the usb-modeswitch utility is installed and active on almost all modern Linux distros so the adapter will "just work."
 ```